How to live with fewer regrets and make better decisions by focusing on just three simple questions

-The Archer’s Paradox is as follows: an arrow pointed away from a target actually hits the target.
+The Archer’s Paradox effectively states that an arrow pointed away from a target actually hits the target.

 In other words, to hit the target, the archer must aim the arrow off the direct path to the target.
 Aiming along a line of sight that is clear and apparent to the archer will, in fact, miss the target.
-The only way is to, counter-intuitively, aim as if you were to miss.
+The only way to hit is by aiming to miss.